 “Amberton has such a focus on being practical in the delivery and the content of the courses that we try to provide.
 As you move through the courses, you don’t really have to wait until you have the degree to gain value from what you’re studying,” Dr. Stephenson said.

-A Bachelor’s of Business Administration in Project Management does provide you with some degree of flexibility.
+A Bachelor of Business Administration in Project Management does provide you with some degree of flexibility.
 Basic principles and applications can be adapted across many industries.
-Don’t be afraid of being pigeonholed after graduation.
-Take the experiences and testimonies from your instructors and peers, and modify them to your own needs and success.
-Check out what Amberton’s professors have to say about the Project Management degree program here.
-If you think Amberton’s BBA in Project Management could be the right fit for you, contact our advisors at advisors@amberton.edu or by phone at 972.279.6511 now!
+Don't be afraid of being pigeonholed after graduation.
+Take your instructors' and peers' experiences and testimonies and modify them to your needs and success.

 Simply skating through college and getting the work done isn’t anyone’s idea of a great college experience - traditional student or otherwise.
 If you just want to tread water and get a piece of paper in the end, maybe college isn’t for you.